 It never fails though, I’m sitting there on an uncrowded section of sand and guess what happens, a family of 5 with 3 kids sets up a small city right in front of me.
 Gulf view gone, peace destroyed.
 They unfold their chairs and place them in a neat row, creating an impenetrable wall of canvas and overweight bodies.
 The kids scream in pitches I didn’t think possible and kick sand on all nearby.

 There’s only one thing you can really do…move.

 This frustration brings me to the unwritten rules of the beach.
 I’m going to list a few of the most common rules, then you guys can list rules you have below in the comment section.
 Hopefully the oblivious offenders read this and learn the social laws of the sand.

 Like I mentioned above, if there is plenty of open space on the beach, do not set up your campsite next to another party.
 It’s called personal space, people like to have it.
-The only exception is if the other party is attractive and you wish to start a conversation, even then that’s an ify situation.
 Fill the empty parts of the beach and try not to sit directly in front of another person’s view.

 3. Banana Hammocks

 I’m writing this from the perspective of a Floridian.
 This is the United States, not the south of France.
 Men in speedos is not acceptable.
 This is a huge violation of the unwritten rules.
 No one wants to look at your man parts being held back by a small tight piece of material.
 If you’re visiting America you should follow the local customs.
 Board shorts and swimming trunks are the normal custom for the states.